 You can apply with any major.
 Most of our students have undergraduate degrees in sociology, psychology, political science, criminology, criminal justice, or education.

-All students admitted to the program receive a 5 year funding package through fellowships, research assistantships or teaching assistantships.
+All students admitted to the program receive a funding package through fellowships, research assistantships or teaching assistantships.
 This funding package includes a stipend and a tuition waiver.
 We also have a strong record of providing summer support.
+The 2020 cohort was offered 6 years of funding.

 Admissions decisions are made by a faculty committee.
 Most admissions decisions are made by the end of January.